turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_team.md

 # Table: microsoft365_team

-Get the teams in Microsoft Teams that the specified user is a direct member of.
+List all teams in Microsoft Teams for an organization..

-You must specify the user's ID or email in the where or join clause (`where user_identifier=`, `join microsoft365_team on user_identifier=`).

 ## Examples